Queue-Fair/PHP/README.md

 The `if` statement prevents the Adapter from running on background PHP AJAX and RestAPI calls - you really only want the Adapter to run on page requests.

 In the case where the Adapter sends the request elsewhere (for example to show the user a queue page), the `go()` method will return false and the rest of the page will NOT be generated, which means it isn't sent to the visitor's browser, which makes it secure, as well as preventing your server from having to do the work of producing the rest of the page.
-It is important that this code runs *before* the PHP framework initialises so that your server can perform this under load, when the full PHP framework is too onerous to load.
+It is important that this code runs *before* any PHP framework you may be using initialises so that your server can perform this under load, when your full PHP framework is too onerous to load.

 **NOTE:** If your PHP server is sitting behind a proxy, CDN or load balancer, you may need to edit the property sets in the above stanza to use values from forwarded headers instead.
 If you need help with this, contact Queue-Fair support.

-**NOTE:** To work properly,

 Tap `CTRL-O` to save and `CTRL-X` to exit nano.  **You should also back up the index.php file after making your changes** in case it gets overwritten by any future update.